Neh2332/Praat-PronounciationScripts/README.md

 *   **Praat software:** Version 6.0 or later recommended ([https://www.praat.org/](https://www.fon.hum.uva.nl/praat/)).
 *   **Audio Files:** A reference audio file and a user audio file for comparison, ideally in WAV or AIFF format.

-## License

-These scripts are provided under the MIT License.
-See the LICENSE file (if included) or refer to the standard MIT License terms.
-You are free to use, modify, and distribute them, but they come with no warranty.